aerleon/aerleon/README.md

 Aerleon provides a command line tool and a Python API that will generate configs for multiple firewall platforms from a single platform-agnostic configuration language.
 It can generate configs for Cisco, Juniper, Palo Alto Networks and [many other firewall vendors](https://aerleon.readthedocs.io/en/latest/#core-supported-generators).

-A [getting started guide](https://aerleon.readthedocs.io/en/latest/getting_started/) walking through the basics of using Aerleon is avaiable on the docs website.
+A [getting started guide](https://aerleon.readthedocs.io/en/latest/getting_started/) walking through the basics of using Aerleon is available on the docs website.

 ## Documentation